Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/03_quant.md

 ```

 By doing this, we have passed two arguments to the `QUANTIFICATION` process as there are two inputs in the `process` definition.

+!!! info "Matching process inputs"

+    Recall that the number of inputs in the process input block and the workflow must match!

+    If you have multiple inputs they need to be listed across multiple lines in the process input block and listed inside the parentheses and separated by commas in the workflow block.

 Run the workflow: